srjshrivastav/Would-You-Rather-/README.md

 ### Prerequisities

-1.Should install node js on the system
+1.Should install node js on the system<br/>
 2.Should have configured npm

 ### Steps to Install and Start Project